mandeeps/SU-WaterCam/README.md

     to adjust some WittyPi settings so it draws more power when the RPi is off to avoid the power bank shutting off all power.
 This will decrease battery life.

-* MicroSD cards
+* MicroSD cards - preferably higher capacity

 * Micro USB cables, preferably 2 if using a Pi Zero so you can configure it as a network device and login over the data USB, with the other powering the WittyPi.

 * Ethernet cable for Pi 3B, 4 - so you can connect to a network for updates and initial configuration.
 I shared the wifi connection on my laptop with the Pi over ethernet using Network Manager's connection sharing on Linux.
 Other operating systems have similar functionality.

 * Serial TTL cable - useful for logging into the Pi before networking has been configured, and for debugging.
+Also useful for connecting the mDot LoRa module to Pi models other than the 4.

     https://www.adafruit.com/product/954
     or similar serial cable.